grafana/grafana/docs/sources/variables/templates-and-variables.md

 ### Formatting multiple values

-Interpolating a variable with multiple values selected is tricky as it is not straight forward, how to format the multiple values into a string that is valid in the given context where the variable is used.
+Interpolating a variable with multiple values selected is tricky, as it is not straightforward how to format the multiple values into a string that is valid in the given context where the variable is used.
 Grafana tries to solve this by allowing each data source plugin to inform the templating interpolation engine what format to use for multiple values.